 There are 3 major types of 924; the 924 n/a, the 924 Turbo, and the 924 S. All are related and share many components but have very different engines.

-For a practical, cheap starter classic with relatively basic mechanics the 924 2.0 litre N/A (normally aspirated) is a simple machine but still delivers the "grin factor" in bucket loads!
+For a practical, inexpensive starter classic with relatively basic mechanics the 924 2.0 litre N/A (normally aspirated) is a simple machine but still delivers the "grin factor" in bucket loads!

 Not that quick by modern standards but will hold its own in today's traffic.
 They can be maintained by the DIY motorist with very few tools and little knowledge of the model.
 Access to parts is generally good and there isn't anything the determined well equipped amateur can't do on these cars.